All about the German national team team: players, facts, records, statistics

-Welcome to Schwarz und Weiß, the ultimate website, information resource and news blog dedicated to the Nationalmannschaft – the German national football team… The 2014 World Cup winners!
+Welcome to Schwarz und Weiß, the ultimate English language website, information resource and news blog dedicated to the Nationalmannschaft – the German national football team… The 2014 World Cup winners!

 So, what’s the mission here?
 Another facts and stats site?
 Yet another one of those sites full of nostalgic reminiscences and interesting anecdotes about great matches from the past?
 A chance to indulge in obscure facts and general footballing geekdom with an uniquely Deutsche Geschmack?
 Or just an opportunity to call Frank “Llama” Rijkaard a number of horrible names?

 Well, sort of.

 While my initial intention was never been to build a dedicated historical and statistical archive, you will find plenty of what I hope is interesting information across the various sections of the site.
 For instance while you will be able to find out the names of the officials from all of Germany’s major tournament matches you will not find the full line-up for the friendly against Hungary in 1974 – well, not yet.
 At present you’d have to check out the official Deutscher Fussball-Bund site for that.

 In Schwarz und Weiß you will find a lot of features accompanying the facts and stats, including a number of pretty-looking graphs and charts you will not find elsewhere.
 You will also get to see photographs and potted histories of all of the shirts worn by the Nationalmannschaft from 1987 to the present day – the project that inspired the creation of this rapidly growing online resource back in the autumn of 2010.